 Learn from experts on different aspects of brain development

 Observe children in class and lessons

 Work with their children to practise a key technique to improve executive function

 Support each other with top tips and ideas about parenting

 Take part in practical workshops on relevant topics like reading, finances, routines, mood-meter, phonics, using rewards

 Week 6-How do we read at at home with children?
 Reading Workshop

 Week 10-What ideas do we have about managing finances?
 Finances workshop

-For more information on Family Learning watch this short video:
+For more information on Family Learning watch these short videos: